AlayaNetwork/alaya-devdocs/website/docs/MTool_online_tutorial.md

 **Step1.
 Backup directory**

-Back up all files in the directory `C:\tools\mtool\current\keystore` to the D drive or other non `C:\tools` directory.
-After installing the new version, you need to copy the backup file back to the `C:\tools\mtool\current\keystore` directory.
+Back up all files in the directory `C:\alaya_mtool\mtool\current\keystore` to the D drive or other non `C:\alaya_mtool` directory.
+After installing the new version, you need to copy the backup file back to the `C:\alaya_mtool\mtool\current\keystore` directory.

 **Step2.
 Uninstall old version**

-Double-click `C:\tools\unins000.exe` to uninstall all old versions of MTool and other business tools.
+Double-click `C:\alaya_mtool\unins000.exe` to uninstall all old versions of MTool and other business tools.

 #### Start installation

 **Step1.
 Download MTool installation package**

-On the online machine, copy the link https://download.alaya.network/alaya/mtool/windows/0.15.0/mtool-setup.exe to the browser and download the MTool installation package.
+On the online machine, copy the link https://download.alaya.network/alaya/mtool/windows/0.16.0/alaya_mtool.exe to the browser and download the MTool installation package.

 **Step2.
 Install MTool**

-Double-click mtool-setup.exe to install it.
-The default installation directory is C:\tools, and it is recommended not to change this installation directory.
+Double-click alaya_mtool.exe to install it.
+The default installation directory is C:\alaya_mtool, and it is recommended not to change this installation directory.
 The pop-up interface displays the message **Completing the mtool Setup Wizard**, indicating that the installation was successful.
 Click **Finish**.

 **Step3.
 Restart the terminal**